With uncomfortable lightness

 There is nothing here I have not already seen elsewhere: same busy ants, same confusion, same filthiness.
 The language changes, the type of smell changes, the people change – they can’t help it: here people always smile.
 And what have they got to smile about, I wonder.
 And this feeling puts a lot of pressure on you.
 You have to avoid being caught up in the stereotype of the tourist of the ugly.
 You have to mould your ability to narrate to the willingness of people.
 Here it is the dimension that arouses awe: everything is so large and so loud.
 And the tremendously penetrating smell.

-There is one thing I always do when I arrive in an ‘uncomfortable’ place: I take a break.
+There is one thing I always do when I arrive at an “inconvenient” place: I stop.

 I stop at the corner of a busy crossroads and observe.
 Letting people see me so I’m no longer a bother to them.
-At a battered shack, I have a coffee.
-Even here I have my own rule.
-The more disgusting the coffee, the more sincere that meeting will be.
+At a battered shack I get a coffee, and even here I have my own rule: the more disgusting the coffee I am offered, the more sincere that encounter will be.

-I ordered a coffee but didn’t want to see its preparation – what you can’t see can’t hurt you – and it was hard to drink.
+I ordered a coffee but did not want to see its preparation-eye does not see, heart does not grieve-and it was a challenging thing to drink.
 But it fit its purpose… the lady got me a ‘safe’ ride on a motorbike to the slum, almost three kilometres from the market.

 My bad coffee in Khlong Toei | ©Gabriele Orlini, 2022

-Khlong Toei is too big, and for the respect of the 100,000 stories it contains, it does not deserve a little room given by this note – but there will be time and a way to talk about it.
+Khlong Toei is too big, and for the proper respect of the 100,000 stories it contains, it does not deserve the little space afforded by a notes-but there will be time and a way to talk about it.

-Instead, what I allow myself to express, due to the time spent here – which was only the first moment of many more to come and which is in addition to the many other ‘uncomfortable’ ones – is that idea of lightness that should hover around in many of the things we do and we are.
+What I do allow myself to express instead, in the face of the time spent here-which was only a first moment of many more to come and which is in addition to the many other “uncomfortable” ones-is that idea of levity that should alleviate in many of the things we do and are.
 Loaded with performance anxiety for acceptance, sometimes even just social consent, we tend to lose our sense of depth.
 This depth allows us to put the pieces together, not to build the road ahead, but to understand the one we have just travelled.

 And, for me, it is worth constantly to photography, which is an extremely serious thing that must be taken extremely lightly.
 That uncomfortable lightness that I love so much.